developmentseed/zambia-buildings-import/README.md

 Process of uploading a Zambia buildings data, generating an OSM extract file of Zambia, and comparing the two in order to upload the data to OSM.

 ##Data
-This data was collected by <a href='http://akros.com/how-we-do-it/data-collection/'>Akros Global Health</a> in conjunction with their mSpray Malaria prevention program
+This data was collected by <a href='http://akros.com/how-we-do-it/data-collection/'>Akros Global Health</a> in conjunction with their mSpray Malaria prevention program.
+More details on data and program in [`PROPOSAL.md`](https://github.com/developmentseed/zambia-buildings-import/blob/master/PROPOSAL.md)

 ##Status
 Currently: Creating extract of Zambia